A parent breastfeeding a baby while sitting on a couch, with a partner holding a tablet.

 While everyone’s breastfeeding experience will be different, there are a few important foundations to a successful breastfeeding journey.

-• Get expert care and education: Learn about breastfeeding before the baby arrives through classes, books, and consulting with a healthcare professional or IBCLC.
+• Get expert care and education: Learn about breastfeeding before the baby arrives through classes, books, and consulting with an IBCLC.
 Understanding the basics of latching, feeding positions, and common challenges from a highly skilled professional can be extremely helpful.

 • Support system: Surround yourself with supportive family, friends, and healthcare providers.
 Joining a breastfeeding support group can provide encouragement and a sense of community.